adamfowleruk/mljs/README.md

 For more information [See the wiki.](/adamfowleruk/mldb/wiki)

 Targets for 0.4 (Feb 2013)
- - STARTED Utility function to save many docs in one go.
+ - DONE Utility function to save many docs in one go.
 (TODO: make transaction and fast aware)
  - TEST Create a saved search with a name (default grammar, collection, geospatial proximity) (NB uses REST API Extension from myself)
  - TEST subscribe/unsubscribe to saved searches (NB uses REST API Extension from myself)
+ - TEST no auth (default user)

+Targets for 0.6 (Apr 2013)
+ - Lazy loading on search results (E.g. when requesting page 2 result 3 (result 13), make http request for re-search transparent)
+ - Easy geospatial search
+ - Support nested cts:search (if possible)
  - Support all search options not currently provided
  - Support SSL
  - SSL with Basic
  - SSL with Digest
  - Basic + Digest non SSL
  - SSL Basic + Digest
- - TESTING no auth (default user)
  - SSL no auth (default user)
  - Support 'anyauth' option, much like curl
  - support simple aggregations of query results